-GSAM and/or its affiliates may make payments to one or more investors that contribute seed capital to the Fund.
-Such payments may continue for a specified period of time and/or until a specified dollar amount is reached.
-Those payments will be made from the assets of GSAM and/or such affiliates (and not the Fund).
+GSAM and/or its affiliates expect to make payments to one or more investors that contribute seed capital to the Fund for so long as such capital remains invested in the Fund.
+Such payments will be made from the assets of GSAM and/or such affiliates and will be based on revenues generated by GSAM in providing services to one or more ETFs for which it serves as investment adviser.
 Seed investors may contribute all or a majority of the assets in the Fund.
 There is a risk that such seed investors may redeem their investments in the Fund.
 As with redemptions by other large shareholders, such redemptions could have a significant negative impact on the Fund.